ryanmimrie/ryanmimrie.github.io/about.md

 ## Outside of Work

-When I'm not working, I enjoy hiking around the nearby Loch Lomond and Trossacks National Park, curling up on the corner sofa with a book, or tackling self-inflicted coding challenges.
+When I'm not working, I enjoy hiking around the nearby Loch Lomond and Trossachs National Park, curling up on the corner sofa with a book, or tackling self-inflicted coding challenges.
 My current "for-fun" challenge is creating a 6-dimensional version of Snake — traditionally a 2-dimensional game — and a computer algorithm that can efficiently and safely find paths through this 6D space.

 ## Let's Connect